ember-forge/ember-forge-ui/README.md

 # What is ember-forge-ui?

-*ember-forge-ui* is an approach to providing UI Components that separate the logic of the components from the DOM, CSS, and any DOM-related Javascript use to render them, providing a consistent API and behavior for the components regardless of how they are rendered.
+An approach to providing UI Components that separate the logic of the components from the DOM, CSS, and any DOM-related Javascript use to render them, providing a consistent API and behavior for the components regardless of how they are rendered.

 # What is gained by this?